SmartTokenLabs/TokenScript/tutorial/Step 4: Signing and publishing.md

     # removing the canonicalized created for validation
     rm EntryToken.canonicalized.xml

 And now you get a signed TokenScript EntryToken.tsml which is ready to be published.
 This file can also be dropped to the iOS or Android app as described in the previous step.

+If you are signing with your own key from the step above, run:

+    $ make EntryToken.tsml KEYSTORE=keystore.p12 KEYPASSWORD=YourPassword

 ### Publishing your TokenScript

-A signed TokenScript is published by including its reference in the DAPP website that uses the token, similar to how CSS files are referred.
-The detail steps for doing so will be provided in late 2019.
+To test your current .tsml file, you can simply drop in onto your device with the instructions provided by step 3.
+As of now, we are serving signed tsml files from a server that the device can pull from to load into it's corresponding token card.

+If you would like to publish your own tsml file to run on this server, create a PR in this [repo](https://github.com/AlphaWallet/TokenScript-Repo) and we will review it.